neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/FluidViewHelperReference.rst

 View helper which creates a <base href="..."></base> tag.
 The Base URI is taken from the current request.
-In Flow, you should always include this ViewHelper to make the links work.
+In Flow, this ViewHelper is no longer required to make the links work.